RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-inner-product.md

 }
 {% endhighlight %}

-Now we adapt our code to run in parallel using RcppParallel.
+Now we adapt our code to run in parallel.
 We'll use the `parallelReduce` function to do this.
 This function requires a "worker" function object (defined below as `InnerProduct`).
 For details on worker objects see the [parallel-vector-sum](http://gallery.rcpp.org/articles/parallel-vector-sum/) article on the Rcpp Gallery.